-If the oracle user does not exist, enter the following command to create it:
+• If the oracle user does not exist, enter the following command to create it:

-/usr/sbin/useradd -g oinstall [-G dba] oracle
+/usr/sbin/useradd -g oinstall -G dba oracle

-This command creates the oracle user and specifies oinstall as the primary group and dba as an optional secondary group.
+This command creates the oracle user and specifies oinstall as the primary group and dba as the secondary group.

-5. Enter the following command to set the password of the oracle user:
+6. Enter the following command to set the password of the oracle user: